Red Dwarf: Blu-ray releases

 In 2016, BBC Worldwide began creating an 'up-resed' version of the first five series for release on Blu-ray, due to demand from Japan.
-When asked about the project in 2017, Naylor confirmed he had stopped it due to lacklustre picture quality.
-By 2018, the project, now encompassing the entire original run, had been restarted, and a series 1–8 Blu-ray set release was confirmed in August.
+When asked about the project in 2017, Naylor confirmed he had stopped it due to lackluster picture quality.
+By 2018, the project, now encompassing the entire original run, had been restarted, and a Series 1–8 Blu-ray set release was confirmed in August.

 Magazine

-The Red Dwarf Magazine—the magazine part of the title changed to "Smegazine" from issue 3—was launched in 1992 by Fleetway Editions.
-It ran for 23 issues, (Volume 1 from 1 - 14, Volume 2 from 1 - 9) It comprised a mix of news, reviews, interviews, comic strips and competitions.
+The Red Dwarf Magazine—the magazine part of the title changed to "Smegazine" from Issue 3— was launched in 1992 by Fleetway Editions.
+It ran for 23 issues, Volume 1 from Issues 1 through 14 and Volume 2 from Issues 1 - 9.
+It comprised a mix of news, reviews, interviews, comic strips, and competitions.
 The comic strips featured episode adaptations and original material, including further stories of popular characters like Mr. Flibble, the Polymorph and Ace Rimmer.

 Notably, the comic strip stories' holographic characters, predominately Rimmer, were drawn in greyscale.
-This was at the request of Grant and Naylor, who had wanted to use the technique for the television series, but the process was deemed too expensive to produce.
-(Rimmer did appear in greyscale in "low power mode" in "The Promised Land".)
+This was at the request of Grant and Naylor, who had wanted to but, for financial reason, were unable to use the technique for the television series (Rimmer did appear in greyscale in "low power mode" in "The Promised Land").

 Despite achieving circulation figures of over 40,000 per month, the magazine's publisher decided to close the title down to concentrate on their other publications.
-A farewell issue was published, cover dated January 1994, featuring the remaining interviews, features and comic strips that had been planned for the following issues.
+A farewell issue was published in January 1994, featuring remaining interviews, features, and comic strips that had been planned for the following issues.

 The Official Red Dwarf Fan Club produces a periodical magazine for members titled Back to Reality.
 The previous volume of this magazine, dating back to the 1990s, was known as Better Than Life.